 Below are instructions on how to use the Apple’s QuickTime Player to store your movies in this format.

-- Choose File > Export, or press Apple-E (Mac) or Control-E (Windows), to call up the export dialog.
+2) Choose File->Export or press cmd-E to call up the export dialog.

-- After the window appears, click the “Options” button to show the “Movie Settings” window.
+3) After the window appears, click the Options button to show the “Movie Settings” window.

-- Set the slider under “Quality” to the halfway point, which should be labeled “Medium.”
-You can use “High” if you like – you’re movies will be somewhat larger but the quality of the image may be somewhat better.
+6) Set the slider under “Quality” to the halfway point, which should be labeled “Medium.”
+You can use “High” if you like – you’re movies will be somewhat larger but the quality of the image will be better.

-- Click the “Use Custom Size” radio button.
-Two text boxes marked “Width” and “Height” will appear.
+10) Click the “Use Custom Size” radio button.
+Two text boxes marked Width and Height will appear.

-- Type your desired sizes into the “Width” and “Height” text box.
+11) Type your desired sizes into the Width and Height text box.

-- Choose a name for your movie (it should be different than the old name) and press the “Save” button.
+14) Choose a name for your movie (it should be different than the old name) and press the Save button.

-- This process can take a while, depending on how long your movie is.
-A progress dialog (a window with a little blue “thermometer” type display) will appear to show how things are going.
+15) This process can take a while, depending on how long your movie is.
+A progress dialog (a window with a little blue thermometer type display) will appear to show how things are going.

-- When the progress dialog disappears, your movie is done being compressed.
+16) When the progress dialog disappears, your movie is done.

-- Open the new movie and play it to see how it looks now.
+17) Open the new movie and play it to check that you are satisfied with the results.

 To see the difference in size between the original movie and the newly compressed one, do the following:

-- Choose Movie > Get Info to show a window that gives information about the movie.
+2) Choose Movie->Get Info to show a window that gives information about the movie.

-- Close the window by clicking on its close box in the top left or by choosing File > Close.
+6) Close the window by clicking on its close box in the top left or by choosing File->Close.

-- You’ll see how much smaller the movie is and how its data rate has been lowered through the resizing and compression process.
+9) You’ll be able to see how much smaller the movie is and how its data rate has been lowered through the resizing and compression process.